WIPACrepo/wipac-dev-py-setup-action/README.md

     - To speed things up, don't include job-dependencies for linters.
 2. Use `WIPACrepo/wipac-dev-py-setup-action`
     - This...
-        + sets up your Python package metadata,
+        + sets up your Python package metadata in `setup.cfg`,
-        + bumps requirements' versions in `requirements.txt`, and/or
+        + bumps package requirements' versions in `requirements.txt`, and/or
-        + updates README
+        + updates `README.md`.
-    - *The bot's git-push will cancel pending steps and trigger another workflow.*
+    - *The bot's git-push will cancel pending steps/jobs and trigger another workflow.*
 3. Use `WIPACrepo/wipac-dev-py-versions-action`
-    - This `pip` installs your Python package with each supported Python 3 version.
+    - This will `pip install` your Python package with each supported Python 3 version.
     - This will catch install errors before any tests run.
 4. Run unit and integration tests
     - To limit startup costs, include a job-dependency for the previous jobs.
-This will catch any new errors from recently bumped requirements' versions.
+This will catch any new errors from recently bumped package requirements.
 5. Use `relekang/python-semantic-release`
     - This will make a new GitHub Release and a PyPI Release (if not disabled).
     - This should use an `"if"`-constraint for the default branch (main or master).